mbrooks8/Town-Of-Drocsid/README.md

 The phases of the game are:

     Night: Lock chat channel and mute voice channel
     Discussion: open voice channel unlock chat channel
     Judgement: mute all players except the voted player and block everyone from posting in chat channel except the voted player

+### end Game Conditions

+    End of game condiditons:
+    Mafia wins if there are numMafia >= numTown AND no other evil roles Town wins if all evil roles have been killed

 ## Contributing
 Everything should work.
 If everything works then commit directly to master =)